joffarex/AcidarX/README.md

 Features to add before starting making actual games:
 --------------------------------------------------
 - [ ] Basic 2D renderer with batch rendering (for top-down/sidescroller pixel art games, basically whatever does not need lighting)
-- [ ] Asset manager, we need to load everything on application/scene load
+- [x] Asset manager, we need to load everything on application/scene load
 - [ ] ECS integrated with core renderer
 - [ ] Audio manager
-- [ ] Image processor
+- [x] Image processor
 - [ ] Animation engine
 - [ ] ImGui integration for debugging purposes
-- [ ] Simple level editor with ImGui
 - [ ] REALLY basic physics engine
 - [x] Maybe do things more C# way (Use DI, for example)